II Most Wanted

-"II Most Wanted" is a song by American singers and songwriters Beyoncé and Miley Cyrus.
-It was released on April 12, 2024, through Parkwood Entertainment and Columbia Records as the third and final single from Beyoncé's eighth studio album, Cowboy Carter, and interpolates "Landslide" (1975) by Fleetwood Mac.
+"II Most Wanted" is a song by American singers Beyoncé and Miley Cyrus.
+It was released on April 15, 2024, through Parkwood Entertainment and Columbia Records as the third and final single from Beyoncé's eighth studio album, Cowboy Carter.

-A country track, Beyoncé and Cyrus wrote "II Most Wanted" with Ryan Tedder and Michael Pollack.
+Beyoncé and Cyrus wrote "II Most Wanted" with Ryan Tedder and Michael Pollack.
 The track is produced by Shawn Everett, Jonathan Rado and Pollack.
-The song received acclaim from music critics, naming it one of the best tracks on the album, and it was named the Best Country Duo/Group Performance at the 67th Annual Grammy Awards.
+The song received positive reviews from music critics, naming it one of the best tracks on the album.

 Commercially "II Most Wanted" became Beyoncé's 23rd and Cyrus' 13th top-ten song on the Billboard Hot 100.
 The song also debuted at number two on the Hot Country Songs, scoring Beyoncé's third and Cyrus' second top-ten on the chart.
 During the Cowboy Carter Tour at the Paris stop of the tour, Cyrus joined Beyonce on stage to perform the song, marking the first time the song was performed live.

 Background

 So when Beyoncé reached out to me about music, I thought of it right away because it really encompasses our relationship.
-I told her, "We don’t have to get country; we are country.
-We’ve been country."
+I told her, "We don't have to get country; we are country.
+We've been country."
 I said, "You know, between you being from Texas and me being from Tennessee, so much of us is going to be in this song."